zxcvbnius/slate/source/index.md

 }
 </aside>

-Response will contain **count** number of message before the timestamp specified in **before** field, skipping over **page** * **count** number of messages.
+Response will contain **count** number of message before the timestamp specified in **before** field, skipping over **page * count** number of messages.
 (In another word, page start at 0)

-Messages are returned in reverse chronological order, with the newest message returned first.
+Messages return in reverse chronological order, with the newest message returned first.

-So, in general, you call the API with the current timestamp to obtain all the latest messages, and required, call the API with an older timestamp to obtain older messages.
+Therefore, in general, you call the API with the current timestamp to obtain all the latest messages, and required, call the API with an older timestamp to obtain older messages.

 ## Mark a Message as being Read

-Use this command to mark a message as read by the currently logged in user.
-Note that you do not have to use this command.
-It's perfectly fine if you want to implement a chat system without read indications.
+In modern ways of communication, user would like to know if her message is read by other users.
+Use this command to mark a message as read.
+Note that it is not necessary to use this command.
+In some cases it may be not appropriate to have this feature.
+It’s perfectly fine if you want to implement a chat system without read indications.

 ```java